Photo by Element5 Digital on Unsplash

 When I took the tank in with the voucher, I was clear, crystal clear, “I don’t have any more to spend on the car than the $150 I’ve already paid,” I said.
 “So, PLEASE, don’t call me up in an hour saying it needs this doing or that doing because it’s not going to happen, I just don’t have the money.”
-The cock-sure, blue overalled, dark-haired man, flashed me a half smile and passed me the keys to Zippy, the loan car.
+The blue overalled, dark-haired man, flashed me a half smile and passed me the keys to Zippy, the loan car.

 “Oh no, Love, can’t do that.
 This needs to be looked at now.
 The car’s up on the hoist and I’m ready to go.”

 “Why can’t you just do what it says on the voucher?”